mCodex/react-native-sensitive-info/versioned_docs/version-6.x/security.md

 - **Android** it is implemented through [FingerprintManager](https://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.html) + Keystore .
 Keystore has a function called `setUserAuthenticationRequired` which makes Keystore requires user authentication before getting value.

+- **Windows:** it is implemented using [PasswordVault](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.passwordvault?view=winrt-19041).
+Only the App itself can access the data stored in its Password Vault.

 Check out this [recipe](protectingWithFingerprint) to enable fingerprint/FaceID protection.